anmartins/ff_challenge/README.md

 ### Setup

-If ruby does not exist on tour machine.
+If ruby does not exist on your machine.
 ```
 curl -sSL https://get.rvm.io | bash